casper-astro/tutorials_devel/docs/tutorials/skarab/tut_40gbe.md

 ![](../../_static/img/skarab/tut_40gbe/Rx_control_regs.png)

 This is the receiving 40GbE.
-If the Tx-side is all tied to 0 this interface is not used.
+If the Tx-side is all tied to zero (0) this interface is not used.
 The Rx side is connected up to labels which are used to reduce the wires running around the design.

 ![](../../_static/img/skarab/tut_40gbe/Rx_40gbe.png)